-This is important… and let’s just get this out of the way… you need a website.
-Period.
+This is important… and let’s just get this out of the way… your business needs a website.
+Period!
 As a business, your website is and should be your #1 sales and advertisement tool.
 If you are taking this lightly then you are already not taking your business very seriously.
 It’s better to have no website than to have something bad presented to the world.
 You truly cannot imagine the bad perceptions and lost business that is occurring by having a bad website design and bad internet marketing.
-You can research articles we have posted or by reviewing Gartner and Forrester Research reports.
+You can research articles we have posted or by reviewing Gartner and Forrester Research (industry market research firms) reports.

 A business website should be a great website with a clear, crisp easy to navigate design and branding, with superb usability and functionality.
 Furthermore, YOU need to be able to easily update and scale that website.
 It doesn’t matter if you are a national corporate brand, a smaller brick, and mortar with ‘plenty of business’, a brick and mortar with only local business, or an ice cream shop… you still need a website!

-YIKES – As a local case study, a local furniture company spent nearly a million dollars renovating their retail space and buying billboards in order to attract new business.
+THE POWER OF THE INTERNET – As a local case study, we worked with a local furniture company that had spent nearly a million dollars renovating their retail space and buying billboards in order to attract new business.
 It did very little for them.
-They then spent a few thousand dollars on a great website and internet marketing plan and doubled their customer traffic/revenue.
-They are out a lot of money but now have things on the right track.
+After much frustration, they decided to engage in a website solution that was up to date.
+They then spent a few thousand dollars and implemented internet marketing with heaving focus on SEO.
+Within 6 months, they doubled their customer traffic/revenue while spending 1/4th the monthly cost of the billboards.
+They are out a lot of money but now have things on the right track and business has never been better.
 An expensive lesson.

-WHAT DOES A WEBSITE COST – Summary of Items Needed?
+WHAT DOES A WEBSITE COST – Summary of Items that Should be Included but will be Needed?